 Unlike click-together flooring, loose lay vinyl flooring doesn’t snap together.
 Instead, installers lay the planks next to one another over the subfloor, where their rubber backings—and increased weight—keep them in place.

 Do Loose Lay Vinyl Planks Actually Stay in Place?

 If this installation style seems risky, think about how hard it is to slide a coin on a rubber mat.
 The same principle works here!
 Seriously, loose lay installation styles work wonderfully.
+It can be an easy installation process.
 If you lay your planks tightly together, they won’t move at all.
 You can even glue the planks on the edges of your room, if you’d like, to serve as a firm foundation.

 The Advantages of Loose Lay Vinyl Plank Flooring

 There’s a lot to like about loose lay vinyl flooring.
 Here are a few of this installation method’s advantages.